 - 1. Move the Manual Safety slide to the 'SAFE' position (refer to Manual Safety Operation, page 5). - 2.
-Open the breech (refer to Opening the Breech, page 10) and visually check to make sure no shot shells are in either chamber. - 3.
-Insert "snap caps" in both chambers.(Always use snap caps when releasing the hammers on an empty chamber to prevent damage to the firing pins) - 4.
-Close the breech (refer to Closing the Breech, page 12) - 5.
+Open the breech (refer to Opening the Breech, page 11) and visually check to make sure no shot shells are in either chamber. - 3.
+Insert "snap caps" in both chambers. - 4.
+Close the breech (refer to Closing the Breech, page 14) - 5.
 Move the Manual Safety slide to the 'FIRE' position (refer to Manual Safety Operation, page 5). - 6.
-Pointing the muzzle of the shotgun in a safe direction, pull each trigger.
+Pointing the muzzle of the shotgun in a safe direction, pull the trigger. - 7.
+Push the barrel selector switch to the other barrel (refer to Barrel Selection, page 7) - 8.
+Pointing the muzzle of the shotgun in a safe direction, pull the trigger again.